haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 **Note** that in this list of active residues from the HV loops we have filtered out the residues that are not or poorly solvent accessible.
 We used for this the relative solvent accessibility as calculated by [NACCESS][link-naccess]{:target="_blank"} freely available to non-profit users, or its open-source software alternative [FreeSASA][link-freesasa]{:target="_blank"}.

 * **Step 7:** Specify the active residues for the second molecule.
-For this unfold the "Molecule 2 - parameters" if it isn't already unfolded.
+For this, unfold the "Molecule 2 - parameters" if not already unfolded.

 <a class="prompt prompt-info">Automatically define passive residues around the active residues -> **uncheck** (checked by default)</a>
 <a class="prompt prompt-info">Automatically define surface residues as passive -> check  </a>